Table of Contents

-Anaphylaxis is the worst expression of the type I hypersensitivity reaction.
-After invasion of the antigens (allergens) into the body, an antigen-antibody-reaction occurs.
-The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells with their Fc-fragment.
-If antigens bind to the binding site of the IgE-antibody, this triggers receptor activation with subsequent degranulation of the mast cell.
+Anaphylaxis is the most severe expression of type I hypersensitivity reaction.
+After invasion of antigens (allergens) into the body, an antigen–antibody reaction occurs.
+The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells via their Fc fragment.
+If antigens bind to the binding site of the IgE antibody, this triggers receptor activation with subsequent degranulation of the mast cell.

-The anaphylactic reaction occurs in four severity degrees – from the locally limited skin reaction to further general symptoms like vertigo and headaches, to a drop in blood pressure and tachycardia, bronchospasm and circulatory arrest.
+AN anaphylactic reaction has 4 degrees of severity, from a locally limited skin reaction to more general symptoms such as vertigo and headaches, a drop in blood pressure and, finally, tachycardia, bronchospasm, and circulatory arrest.

 The pseudo-allergic reaction is a non-immunologically mediated reaction.
 Mast cell degranulation occurs as a response to a direct physical (eg, thermic influences) or chemical signal.

 3. Neurogenic Shock

-The neurogenic or spinal shock is not very frequent.
+Neurogenic or spinal shock is a rare condition.
 It occurs in the context of traumas of the medulla or the brain stem.
-In this case, circulatory insufficiency occurs due to failure of neurogenic circulatory reaction.
-Therapy occurs casually, with the removal of the cause and the administration of volume.
+Circulatory insufficiency occurs due to the failure of neurogenic circulatory reaction.
+Therapy includes the removal of the cause and the administration of volume.